 The 12 accused witches of Pendle Hill in Lancashire, England were suspected of having used witchcraft to murder 10 people.
-One died in prison.
-Of the 11 who went to trial (2 men and 9 women), 10 were found guilty and hanged.
-Only 1 of the accused was acquitted.
-From the early 1400s through the early 1700s, close to 500 people were convicted of witchcraft in England, and most of them were hanged (as were the witches in Salem, Massachusetts).
+One of the accused died in prison, and of the 11 who went to trial (two men and nine women), 10 were found guilty and hanged.
+Only one of the accused was acquitted.
+From the early 1400’s through the early 1700’s, close to 500 people were convicted of witchcraft in England, and most of them were hanged (as were the witches in Salem, Massachusetts).

 The trials of the “Pendle Witches” are unusually well documented because a clerk by the name of Thomas Potts had been directed to write a current account of the proceedings.
 This account was published in 1613 as The Wonderfull Discoverie of Witches in the County of Lancaster.

 Meanwhile, in France on August 18, 1634, Urbain Grandier, a priest, found himself in Cardinal Richelieu’s disfavor for criticizing his policies, specifically for expressing non-traditional theological beliefs and for questioning celibacy in the Catholic priesthood.
 Father Grandier became the victim of a political witch hunt and was convicted of having sent the demon Asmodai to do filthy things to a group of nuns in 1632.
 Allegedly, the mother superior of the convent had her roving eye on Father Grandier, a man known for his sexual prowess.
 Grandier supposedly rejected her advances, which caused her (a woman scorned!) to seek revenge by accusing him of having used black magic to seduce her.